-ECON 201 Introduction to Economics.
-2 ECON 210, 211 Principles of Micro and Macroeconomics 1, 2 Additional hours from list below numbered 200 or above ,
+ECON 201 Introduction to Economics ECON 210, 211 Principles of Micro and Macroeconomics Additional hours s from list below numbered 200 or above

-ECON 201 Introduction to Economics

-Economic behavior, economic method, and economic systems.
+ECON 201 Introduction to Economics (2, F&S)Economic behavior, economic method, and economic systems.
 Reviews basic concepts of scarcity, opportunity cost, economic efficiency.
 Introduces models of production possibilities, demand and supply, and more briefly aggregate demand and supply, and the circular flow.
 Discusses faith and morality as compared to economic thinking.
 Introduces ideas about globalization, political economy, economic systems, and financial markets.
 Prerequisite to all other economics courses.
 Plus ECON 211-214 or 237 satisfies Community: Economics.